mithunkumarc/revision/java/collections.md

         ordered : same as the user add element sorted : number : ascending descending, string : alphabetical

+#### collection classes

+        ArrayList Fast iteration and fast random access.

+        Vector It’s like a slower ArrayList, but it has synchronized methods.

+        LinkedList Good for adding elements to the ends, i.e., stacks and queues.

+        HashSet Fast access, assures no duplicates, provides no ordering.

+        LinkedHashSet No duplicates, iterates by insertion order.

+        TreeSet No duplicates, iterates in sorted order.

+        HashMap Fastest updates (key/values); allows one null key, many null values.

+        Hashtable Like a slower HashMap (as with Vector, due to its synchronized methods).
+No null values or null keys allowed.

+        LinkedHashMap Faster iterations; iterates by insertion order or last accessed; allows one null key, many null values.

+        TreeMap A sorted map.

+        PriorityQueue A to-do list ordered by the elements’ priority.

+        ArrayDeque Like an ArrayList only better performance; ordered only by index.
+Good for stacks and queues.

+#### ArrayList vs LinkedList

+        ArrayList : single block of memory, fast read, delete/create slow.
+        LinkedList : linked memory, fast delete/create, and slow read.

+#### HashSet vs LinkedHashSet vs TreeSet

+        HashSet : when order is not cared.
+        LinkedHashSet : Order is important.
+        TreeSet : sorted order

+#### tobe covered

             wrapper class
             autoboxing
             java 11 autoboxing